sratgh/CarND-Capstone/README.md

 # using the code in the simulator!
 USE_TRAFFIC_LIGHT_STATE_FROM_SIMULATOR = False
 ```
 * This calibration parameter renders the rate for processing images and detecting traffic lights.
-It save a lot of computational ressources to turn this down.
+It saves a lot of computational ressources if this paramter is small.
 When it is too small, the vehicle will have moved a lot from where the camera captured an image and stopping in front of a red traffic light might not be possible because informations are not processed in time.
 ```python
 # This calibration paramter renders the rate for
 # processing images and detecting traffic lights